subind/DesignPatterns/structural/facade/pattern/README.txt

 Facade general meaning :-
-"the way somebody/something appears to be, which is not the way he/she/it really is"
+"The way somebody/something appears to be, which is not the way he/she/it really is"

 ________________________________________________________________________________________________________________________